ScilifelabDataCentre/serve-load-testing/README.md

 To configure the test runs, use the Locust configuration file ./source/locust.conf For options, see the [Locust docs](https://docs.locust.io/en/stable/configuration.html)

+You can override all of the settings set in the configuration file by setting the same on the command line.
+For example, to override the log level settings use --loglevel as in example:

+    locust --headless -f ./tests/test_verify_setup.py --loglevel debug

 ## Create tests